 For those who are of legal drinking age, please make yourself at home and as always, drink responsibly.

-The shy violet margarita is my recipe of the day as I am celebrating both Valentine’s Day and Margarita Weekend with some of my blogging peers.
+The shy violet margarita is my recipe of the day as I am celebrating both Valentine’s Day and Margarita Weekend.

 I don’t often post alc. bevvies since most of that falls to my husband, who writes Potable Pastime, with a number of cocktail recipes and beer articles and reviews.
 Still, I am quite the mad scientist behind the bar- I just don’t find enough time to post those considering I am perpetually behind on posting recipes.